ProjectMirador/mirador-awesome/README.md

 Creating your own plugin?
 Label it with ["mirador-plugins"](https://github.com/search?q=topic%3Amirador-plugins&type=Repositories). `M3` between brackets indicates support for Mirador 3, where known.

-- Mirador:
+- Project Mirador:
      - [Annotations Plugin (M3)](https://github.com/ProjectMirador/mirador-annotations)
      - [Annotot Endpoint Plugin (M3)](https://github.com/ProjectMirador/mirador-annotot-endpoint-plugin)
      - [Download Plugin (M3)](https://github.com/ProjectMirador/mirador-dl-plugin)
      - [Image Tools (M3)](https://github.com/ProjectMirador/mirador-image-tools)
      - [Share Plugin (M3)](https://github.com/ProjectMirador/mirador-share-plugin)
      - [See also the plugin demos](https://github.com/ProjectMirador/mirador-plugin-demos)
-- [BSB Mirador Plugins](https://github.com/dbmdz/mirador-plugins) (M2 and M3) - A repository of Mirador plugins maintained by the Bavarian State Library.
+- [BSB Mirador Plugins](https://github.com/dbmdz/mirador-plugins) (M2 and M3) - A repository of Mirador plugins maintained by the Bavarian State Library, including
+    - CanvasLink - Lets you get a link to currently shown canvas
+    - ImageCropper - Adds an overlay to the canvas for retrieving the image url for the selected area
+    - PhysicalRuler - Adds a ruler with metric or imperial units
+    - ShareButtons
+    - ViewFromUrl - Lets you update the URL to reflect the current view type, manifest and canvas
 - [Annotation Tooltip (M3)](https://github.com/2SC1815J/mirador-annotation-tooltip-plugin)
-- [LDN Plugin](https://github.com/jeffreycwitt/mirador-ldn-plugin) - A experimental plugin for incorporating supplemental IIIF content into Mirador via Linked Data Notifications.
+- [LDN Plugin](https://github.com/jeffreycwitt/mirador-ldn-plugin) - An experimental plugin for incorporating supplemental IIIF content into Mirador via Linked Data Notifications.
 - [Jump-to-page (M2)](https://github.com/sul-dlss/mirador-jump-to-page) - A Mirador plugin that allows users to select a page from a dropdown.
 - [Metadata Tab plugin](https://github.com/Daniel-KM/Mirador-plugin-MetadataTab) - developed for Omeka S.

+### Archived
 - From UCLA Library (all archived):
     - [Disable Zoom](https://github.com/UCLALibrary/mirador-disable-zoom) - A Mirador plugin that allows users to disable (and re-enable) zoom controls per window.
     - [Sync Windows](https://github.com/UCLALibrary/mirador-sync-windows) - A Mirador plugin that allows users to mirror actions performed in one window in one or more other windows.